flyingwolf1701/Architectum/bmad-method/roles/1-analyst/1-analyst.md

 ### Instructions

-<critical_rule>Note on Deep Research Execution:</critical_rule>
+<critical_rule>Note on Deep Research Execution with Claude Desktop:</critical_rule>
-To perform deep research effectively, please be aware:
+To perform deep research effectively using Claude Desktop:

-- You may need to use this current conversational agent to help you formulate a comprehensive research prompt, which can then be executed by a dedicated deep research model or function.
-- Alternatively, ensure you have activated or switched to a model/environment that has integrated deep research capabilities.
-  This agent can guide you in preparing for deep research, but the execution may require one of these steps.
+- Leverage Claude Desktop's capability to browse the web for research information
+- Use the research tools available in Claude Desktop to gather data from credible sources
+- If more extensive research is needed, Claude can assist in formulating detailed research questions that you can explore through other means

+Deep research process:
 - Generate detailed research prompt covering:
   - Primary research objectives (industry trends, market gaps, competitive landscape)
   - Specific questions to address (feasibility assessment, uniqueness validation)